orenlab/pytmbot/README.md

 still be able to function and receive information about Docker containers.

-Full list of Python dependencies see in `requirements.txt`
+Full list of Python dependencies see in `requirements.txt` List of Python dependencies for self setup bot see in `setup_req.txt`

 ## 🔌 Installation, setup and run bot